My illustrated bio (short and sweet)

 Although born on the small Netherlands Antilles’ island of Curaçao, I spent my early years living in Bonaire until my family moved to Canada when I was six.
 My childhood memories are of creative art sessions with my mom, Flamingo sightings, and trips to the beach on the weekends.
 The “island aesthetic” is evident in much of my work.
 I am drawn to the storyscapes found in popular culture, daily life, and the intimate conversations that people have about triumph and struggle.
 I strongly believe that it is important to be bold and brave in the sharing of our narratives.

-I was recently credited as the Set Decorator for The Blind Stigma, a documentary on Mental Health in the ethnic community, which premiered at the Royal Cinema in Toronto.
+I recently created illustrations which were featured in a social media campaign for Reebok's Torch Hex shoe.
+I was also credited as the Set Decorator for The Blind Stigma, a documentary on Mental Health in the ethnic community, which premiered at the Royal Cinema in Toronto.
 Produced by Stacy-Ann Buchanan Productions, my paintings were specifically selected for, and featured prominently alongside those interviewed for the film.
 I also created a set of illustrations for the Huffington Post Story, “Huffington Post: Stigma and Silence: Black Canadians and The Fight for Mental Health Awareness.
 Huffington Post Living editor Arti Patel took home a gold award in the red (consumer) category for Best Article or Series for this feature.